-1. This action seeks declaratory and injunctive relief against the United States Department of the Interior and Bureau of Land Management (collectively, BLM) for failing to analyze the environmental effects of the 2017 decision to lease lands in the National Petroleum Reserve-Alaska (Reserve).
-This action arises under, and alleges violation of, the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321-4370h, the Naval Petroleum Reserves Production Act, 42 U.S.C. §§ 6501-6508, and their implementing regulations.

-2. On December 6, 2017, the Bureau of Land Management conducted a lease sale where it offered 900 tracts, covering approximately 10.3 million acres - the largest number of tracts ever offered in a lease sale in the Reserve.
+- 1. This action seeks declaratory and injunctive relief against the United States Department of the Interior and Bureau of Land Management (collectively, BLM) for failing to analyze the environmental effects of the 2018 decision to lease lands in the National Petroleum Reserve-Alaska (Reserve).
+This action arises under, and alleges violation of, the National Environmental Policy Act (NEPA), 42 U.S.C. §§ 4321-4370h, the Naval Petroleum Reserves Production Act, 42 U.S.C. §§ 6501-6508, and their implementing regulations. - 2.
+On December 12, 2018, the Bureau of Land Management conducted a lease sale where it offered 254 tracts, covering approximately 2.9 million acres in the Reserve.
 When issuing the leases, BLM did not retain the authority to prohibit future activities on those leases.
 Despite this, BLM failed to prepare either an Environmental Assessment (EA) or an Environmental Impact Statement (EIS) to thoroughly analyze the significant and foreseeable effects of oil and gas development that could result from the sale of the leases.

-3. NAEC brings this challenge to overturn BLM's illegal lease sale and to ensure BLM considers impacts of the 2017 lease sale on important wildlife, habitat, and other resources in the Reserve, as required under NEPA.

-4. NAEC seeks vacatur, declaratory, and injunctive relief because BLM's decision is arbitrary, capricious, an abuse of discretion, and not in accordance with the law.
+- 3. NAEC brings this challenge to overturn BLM's illegal lease sale and to ensure BLM considers impacts of the 2018 lease sale on important wildlife, habitat, and other resources in the Reserve, as required under NEPA. - 4.
+NAEC seeks vacatur, declaratory, and injunctive relief because BLM's decision is arbitrary, capricious, an abuse of discretion, and not in accordance with the law.